TL;DR

 Shadow DOM to the rescue

-The shadow DOM fixes the issue of missing encapsulation.[2]
+The shadow DOM attempts to fix the issue of missing encapsulation.[2]
 It allows you to attach additional subtrees to the main DOM.
 With this API, you take an HTML node from your DOM and you simply attach a new subtree to it.
 We call the root node of this new subtree the shadow root.
 The neat part: styles don’t cross this shadow root.

 How the shadow DOM works